coffee2code/post-to-post-links/readme.txt

 == Changelog ==

 = () =
+* Change: Drop "Easy" from the name (as an unnecessary word and not that the plugin is any less "easy")
 * Change: Update plugin framework to 047
     * 047:
     * Don't save default setting values to database on install